m-mcardle/f1-visualizer/README.md

 The responses from this API are then plotted implementing Plotly (https://plotly.com/) which<br> implements Dash to manage the application infrastructure needed for interactive graphing.

-The script install_deps.sh can be run to automatically install the needed dependencies for this progam.
+The script install_deps.sh can be run to automatically install the needed dependencies for this program.

 ---